hanhanwu/OS_Projects/README.md

 * LLVM has phi instruction with quite weird explanation: The 'phi' instruction is used to implement the φ node in the SSA graph representing the function.
 Typically it is used to implement branching.
 * Building LLVM with CMake: http://llvm.org/docs/CMake.html
 * About "Instruction": http://www.cplusplus.com/doc/tutorial/introduction/
+* LLVM Pass: The LLVM Pass Framework is an important part of the LLVM system, because LLVM passes are where most of the interesting parts of the compiler exist.
+Passes perform the transformations and optimizations that make up the compiler, they build the analysis results that are used by these transformations, and they are, above all, a structuring technique for compiler code. http://llvm.org/docs/WritingAnLLVMPass.html